SafeteeWoW/LibDeflate/README.md

 Appveyor(Windows) badge on the top of this README for the test results.
 Click the CodeCov badge to see the test coverage (should be 100%).
 Note at the time of this release, Lua 5.4 final is not released yet.
-For Lua 5.4, This library is tested with its first beta version.
+For Lua 5.4, This library is tested with its rc6 version.

 ## Documentation
 [Documentation](https://safeteewow.github.io/LibDeflate/source/LibDeflate.lua.html) is hosted on Github.